19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 Heading through the gates of the citadel, you’ll reach the Port of Essaouira, famous for its iconic blue fishing boats.
 This working port is a photographers paradise and a particularly atmospheric part of Essaouira.

 Wandering round the port, you’ll see the wooden boats coming and going, fishermen unloading their catch, people repairing nets, and others building boats.
-It’s a treat for all the senses, the seagulls crying out, the pungent smell of fish, the expanse of blue boats, and the hustle and bustle of a busy port.
+It’s a fully-immersive cultural experience, with the sound of seagulls squawking above, and the pungent smell of fish wafting through the air.

 To the right of the entrance gate is a large fish market where you can buy a huge variety of fresh seafood.